Wednesday, November 20, 2024

 Following the completion of the report by Dawson in 2017, Rev. Gatewood was not given the opportunity to review it.
 Instead, Rev. Barber and his minions took it directly to the media.
 This occurred two years later, just a month before the 2019 NC NAACP Presidential election, an election in which Rev. Gatewood was reportedly poised to win by a landslide.

-The focus appeared to be on preventing Rev. Gatewood from a*suming the role of NC NAACP President.
+The focus appeared to be on preventing Rev. Gatewood from assuming the role of NC NAACP President.

 Complaint Filed By Members of The NAACP Across North Carolina Against complaints against Rev. Barber and Dr. Spearman.
 5 of 5